Nico-Shock/Arch-Linux-Helper-Script/README.md

 **Troubleshooting:**

-- If you get a question about adding the "Gardua Build" key, press **no** because while system upgrade it will fail completely and you need to manually install the CachyOS repos again.
+- If you get a question about adding the "Garuda Build" key, press **no** because while system upgrade it will fail completely and you need to manually install the CachyOS repos again.